exakat/php-dictionary/dictionary.rst

 Semicolon is used to mark the end of a statement.

-It is also used in the for() statement, to separate the initialization, the terminaison and the increment.
+It is also used in the for() statement, to separate the initialization, the termination and the increment.
 When using several statement between those semicolons, they must be separated with a comma.

 Semicolons may also be used instead of colons, in a case statement.